 - Carry out ongoing evaluation with evidence-based measures.

 We have a team approach to grantmaking.
 That means that, as a team, we will:

 - Assign a Community Investment team member to work with you throughout the process;

-- Follow up by phone or email, which may result in an in-person meeting or site visit; and
+- Follow up by phone or email.* This may result in an in-person meeting or site visit; and

 - Let you know if your inquiry is moving forward to a formal grant application.

 Step 3: You complete the online grant application.

-If we recommend that you move forward with a full grant application, you'll complete the online grant application by the date we give you when the application is opened in our system.
-Our team is here to support you throughout this process.
-Don't hesitate to ask for help or advice.
+If we recommend that you move forward with a full grant application, you'll complete the online grant application by the date we give you.
+Our team is here to support you throughout this process, so please don't hesitate to ask for help or advice.
 You may be able to find answers to some of your questions on our Frequently Asked Questions page.